Restor-Foundation/tcd/docs/training.md

 ## Benchmarks

 Our dataset is relatively unique in the literature in that we provide instance-level masks.
 Most other datasets either provide tree locations (i.e. single points) or bounding boxes (DeepForest).
 This makes an independent apples-to-apples evaluation difficult.
-Cross-validation statistics on our own dataset (see the paper) show that our models perform well and that our labels are probably self-consistent, and we have verified this using partner data - this model is used operationally at Restor.
+Cross-validation statistics on our own dataset (see the paper) show that our models perform well and that our labels are probably self-consistent, and we have verified this using partner data.

 We provide a few independent benchmarks:

 - Detecting tree instances and canopy cover in the city of Zurich using public 10 cm SwissTopo data.
 The city provides both a high resolution CHM and tree locations for 20k municipal trees.
-- Predictions on the NEON Evaluation Dataset; since we do not train on NEON by default we use the training annotations for testing as they are provided as large orthomosaics and this represents a more realistic usage scenario for the models.
-We compare how our instance-level predictions compare to human annotation in open canopy and how our semantic segmentation models can reconstruct canopy cover.
 - Predictions on a large orthomosaic from Tonga with numerous individual trees annotated.
-- Qualitative results on some selected images (for example orchard/plantation style sites and a large-scale prediction demo over Swiss aerial imagery).

 However we believe that the models speak for themselves - you are encouraged to provide your own imagery to try out.
 We welcome criticism and feedback if you find that the models aren't predicting as well as you expect.
+If you have labelled imagery, we also encourage you to share it so that we can improve the model.